_UlD2_kHqwz.webp)

 1. Personalize the Experience

 Avoid a one-size-fits-all approach.
 Customize the onboarding journey based on the employee’s role, department, and location.
 A sales executive will need a different onboarding experience than a software developer.
-Personalized checklists, welcome messages, and training paths can make a big difference in how engaged they feel.
+Using a Employee Onboarding Checklist with personalized welcome messages and training paths can make a big difference in how engaged they feel.

 2. Use Technology Wisely